-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.4 Monthly Reporting of Credit Card Statements No legislative requirement.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.4 Monthly Reporting of Credit Card Stateme ents No legislative requirement.
 Disclosure requirements brought in by individual councils have shown significant reduction of expenditure of funds.
 The statements of a local government's credit cards used by local government employees will be required to be tabled at council at meetings on a monthly basis.
 This provides oversight of incidental local government spending.
-Current Local Government Position There is no advocacy position in relation to Item 6.4.
-Comment This proposed reform reflects widespread common practice for credit card transactions to be included in monthly financial reports and lists of account paid.
-Recommendation Supported 6.5 Amended Financial Ratios Local governments are required to report seven ratios in their annual financial statements.
+Current Local Government Position There is no advocacy position in relation to Iter 6.4.
+Comment This proposed reform reflects widespread commo practice for credit card transactions to be include in monthly financial reports and lists of account paid.
+Recommendation Supported Local governments are required to report seven ratios in their annual financial statements.
 These are reported on the MyCouncil website.
 These ratios are intended to provide an indication of the financial health of every local government. building on work already underway by the DLGSC.
 Current Local Government Position Item 6.5 aligns with Advocacy Position 2.6.25 Review and reduce financial ratios.
 Advocate to the Minister for Local Government to amend the Local Government (Financial Management) Regulations 1996 to prescribe the following ratios: a.
 Operating Surplus Ratio, b.
 Net Financial Liabilities Ratio, c.
 Debt Service Coverage Ratio, and d.
 Current Ratio.
-Recommendation
+Recommendation Supported

-CU RRENT REQUIREMENTS PROPOSED REFORMS COMMENTS • Local governments must establish an Audit Committee that has three or more persons, with the majority to be council members.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Local governments must establish an Audit Committee that has three or more persons, with the majority to be council members.
 The Audit Committee is to guide and assist the local government in carrying out the local government's functions in relation to audits conducted under the Act.
-The Panel Report identified that Audit Committees should be expanded, including to provide improved risk management. • To ensure independent oversight, it is proposed the Chair of any Audit Committee be required to be an independent person who is not on council or an employee of the local government.
+The Panel Report identified that Audit Committees should be expanded, including to provide improved risk management. proposed the Chair of any Audit Committee be required to be an independent person who is not on council or an employee of the local government.
 Audit Committees would also need to consider proactive risk management.
-To reduce costs, it is proposed that local governments should be able to establish shared Regional Audit Committees.
-The Committees would be able to include council members but would be required to include a majority of independent members and an independent chairperson.
 Item 6.6 does not align with Advocacy Position 2.2.4 - Accountability and Audit That audit committees of Local Government, led and overseen by the Council, have a clearly defined role with an Elected Member majority and chair.
 Comment The Sector's view is well established, that the Council must maintain, and be seen by the community to have, majority involvement and investment in the purpose of an Audit Committee.
 There is sector support for some independent members on the Audit Committee, however not a majority.
 The dual effect of the proposed reform is to guarantee a place for a majority of independent persons on Audit Committees, with the additional requirement that an independent person Chair this Committee.
 Presently, not all Local Government Audit Committees are able to include an independent person.
 This may be for a variety of reasons not least of which is a lack of suitable, available candidates with the required qualification, skill and experience.
 It would be counter-productive if the proposed reforms led to the appointment of unsuitable independent persons to a skills-based role.
 The concept of Regional Audit Committees has apparent merit in this case but there is no detail regarding practicalities; for example, is the Regional Audit Committee intended to include the same independent persons who will meet